 Valentino Rossi is the rider with the most premier class wins on this circuit, while Marc Marquez currently holds the circuit record.

-Major events happening at TT Circuit Assen in 2020
+Upcoming events at TT Circuit Assen

 How to get to TT Circuit Assen in The Netherlands